alxlive/cloudy/readme.markdown

 chrome/js
 ---------
-The bulk of GPicker.
+The bulk of Cloudy.
 Most of the logic is in `view.js`, `model.js` and `controller.js`.
 The View is responsible for interposing into the Gmail DOM and capturing file attachment events.
 The Controller observes the View and creates new FileHandler objects in the Model when an attachment event occurs.

 FileHandler objects in the Model take care of downloading the file with the Filepicker.io API.
 Once the file is downloaded, it needs to be decoded from base64.
 For big files, doing this in the main thread would make the UI freeze, so the model has a background worker to which file data is passed for conversion.
 Once the worker returns a file's decoded data, the corresponding FileHandler creates a Blob instance and notifies the Controller.
 The Controller passes the file to the View, which attaches is to the relevant &lt;input> element and dispatches an event letting Gmail know it has an attachment to upload.

 Details: Interposing on the Gmail DOM
 =====================================
-Read along if you would like to know how GPicker hijacks into Gmail's obfuscated Javascript logic.
+Read along if you would like to know how Cloudy hijacks into Gmail's obfuscated Javascript logic.
 This took a bit of reverse engineering and a bunch of trial and error to get right.
 Essentially, here are the steps that Gmail takes to attach a file:

 1. Detect that the user clicked "Attach a file".
 2. Create hidden &lt;input type="file"> element, simulates a click by calling click() on it.